TaitoUnited/taito-cli/docs/manual/04-usage.md

 #### Project references

 You can execute project specific commands also outside the project directory with the `-p` option, for example `taito -p my-project open logs:prod`.
 The command reads the `taito-config.sh` file directly from remote git repository, and therefore the git repository need not be cloned to your local disk.
-The `-p` options works only if you have configured `git_organization` setting in you personal or organizational `taito-config.sh` file.
+The `-p` options works only if you have configured `vc_organization` setting in you personal or organizational `taito-config.sh` file.

 #### Running shell commands